-Ethos is the property that determines our moral conduct.

 93. Respect and status are often utilised, when describing the conventional features of dignity.

-94. It is seldom that we fail to understand and learn, from our actual idiosyncrasy.
+94. It is seldom an occurrence that we fail to understand and learn, from our actual idiosyncrasy.

 95. As curious individuals, we tend to view philosophy, as a meditative process of our conceptual thoughts and beliefs.

-96. Within the profound state of our mind, we are emerged, in the dynamics of that belief.
+96. Within the profound state of our mind, we are emerged, in the constant dynamics of that belief that transcends any mere hypolemma established.

 97. Ethos is devised and constructed, from its concept to guide our mind, body and soul suitably.

-98. And what bestows us the familiar privilege of its recurrence is the idea that we benefit, from its praxis.
+98. And what bestows us the familiar privilege of its recurrence is the idea that we benefit, from its praxis and development.

 99. Philosophy is the main commonality of the precedence of our evolving considerations.
 It provides for us the actual basis of a belief that we can adhere to its established principles.

-100. What follows logos and ethos next in the Oracle is titled pathos.
+100. The next sequence that follows logos and ethos in the Oracle is titled pathos.